 1. Whisk ingredients: In a bowl or glass jar, whisk ingredients.
 Let it sit for a few minutes and then whisk again to prevent the chia seeds from clumping together as they absorb the liquid.

-2. Chill 30 minutes or overnight: Let the mixture chill in the fridge for at least 30 minutes or overnight.
+2. Chill 30 minutes or overnight: Cover and let the mixture chill in the fridge for at least 30 minutes or overnight.